 You are covered for expenses you incur for most, but not all, medical services, and supplies.
 The expenses for which you are covered are called eligible medical expenses.
-Eligible medical expenses are limited to the covered benefits specified in the Summary and Schedule of Medical Benefits and are:
+Eligible medical expenses are limited to the covered benefits specified in the Schedule of Medical Benefits and are:

-- Determined by the Plan Administrator or its designee to be medically necessary (unless otherwise stated in this Plan), but only to the extent that the charges are Usual and Customary (U&C), provided in-network, do not exceed the Plan's Maximum Allowable Charge, costs that do not exceed the Plan's reference-based pricing for services performedat exclusive facilities; (as those terms are defined in the Key Terms and Definitions section of this document); - Are not excluded from coverage under this Plan; and - The health care benefits, services and supplies are not in excess of the limited overall, lifetime and/or Plan year maximum benefits.
+- Determined by the Plan Administrator or its designee to be medically necessary (unless otherwise stated in this Plan), but only to the extent that the charges are usual and customary (U&C), provided in-network, and/or do not exceed the Plan's Maximum Allowable Charge, costs that do not exceed the Plan's reference based pricing for services performed at exclusive facilities; (as those terms are defined in the Key Terms and Definitions section of this document); - Not services or supplies that are excluded from coverage (as provided in the Exclusions section). - Charges for services or supplies that do not exceed the Plan Year maximum benefits as shown in the Schedule of Medical Benefits.

 Generally, the Plan will not reimburse you for all eligible medical expenses.
-Usually, you will have to pay some portion of costs, known as cost-sharing such as copayments or coinsurance toward the amounts you incur that are eligible medical expenses.
+Usually, you will have to pay some portion of costs, known as cost-sharing such as Copayments, Deductibles, or Coinsurance toward the amounts you incur that are eligible medical expenses.
 However, you are only required to pay copayments and coinsurance for eligible medical expenses up to the Plan year individual or family out-of-pocket maximum.

 The above is not all-inclusive.
-For more information regarding eligible medical expenses, see the Summary of Medical Benefits and Schedule of Medical Benefits, Key Terms and Definitions, Benefit Limitations and Exclusions sections.
+For more information regarding eligible medical expenses, see the Summary of Medical Benefits, Schedule of Medical Benefits, Key Terms and Definitions, Benefit Limitations and Exclusions sections.